 Module 5 · Lesson 2

-Automatically solve polynomial ring equations.
-The ring tactic handles algebraic manipulations that would otherwise require many manual steps.
+Automatically prove polynomial ring equations.
+The ring tactic handles algebraic manipulations that would otherwise require many manual steps, making it essential for any work with arithmetic expressions.

 ring requires Mathlib.
 Add import Mathlib.Tactic.Ring to use this tactic.